Bmanbro/CommunismBlog/content/posts/american-fear-communism.md

 The fear of communism pervaded American culture:

-- Films like *Invasion of the Body Snatchers* mirrored anxieties about infiltration.
 - Propaganda reinforced the dangers of "the Red Menace."
 - Education included "duck and cover" drills in case of nuclear attack.